Chamaenerion angustifolium: In culture

 The Flag of Yukon features fireweed.

 Fireweed has been referred to in poetry and prose since at least the 19th century.
 Rudyard Kipling wrote, "The fire-weed glows in the centre of the drive ways".
 In The Fellowship of the Ring (1954), J. R. R. Tolkien lists fireweed as one of the flowering plants returning to the site of a bonfire inside the Old Forest.

 As the first plant to colonise waste ground, fireweed is often mentioned in postwar British literature.
-The children's novel Fireweed is set during the Blitz and features two runaway teenagers who meet on bomb sites where fireweed is growing profusely.
+The children's novel Fireweed by Jill Paton Walsh is set during the Blitz and features two runaway teenagers who meet on bomb sites where fireweed is growing profusely.
 Another children's novel, A Reflection of Rachel features a protagonist attempting to restore an old garden that used "Rose Pink Willow Herb" as an ornamental plant and mentions its notoriety for growing on abandoned bomb sites.
+As such, it was also referred to as "bombweed".
 Cicely Mary Barker's 1948 book Flower Fairies of the Wayside included an illustration of 'The Rose-Bay Willow-Herb Fairy', with the accompanying verse "On the breeze my fluff is blown; So my airy seeds are sown.
 Where the earth is burnt and sad, I will come to make it glad.
 All forlorn and ruined places, All neglected empty spaces, I can cover—only think!— With a mass of rosy pink."

 Rosebay Willowherb was voted the county flower of London in 2002 following a poll by the wild plant conservation charity Plantlife.

 Fireweed is the floral emblem of Yukon.

+Several songs have been made in Finland about Chamaenerion angustifolium.
+But one of the well-known is Rentun Ruusu from 1988, which was written by lyricist Vexi Salmi and composed by Irwin Goodman.